 Roame writes about the existential crisis of bare life in an unraveling world.

-In collected the stories, an intoxicating cast is scattered throughout bulldozed cities in a bloodstained country.
-A beggar collects cigarettes under the moon.
+In collected short stories, an intoxicating cast comes to life, scattered throughout bulldozed cities.
+A beggar staggers around, collecting cigarettes under a silver moon.
 A family rivalry spills from the mouth of a dark neighborhood.
-A freed felon is out for a stroll, two blocks over, picking roses for his blue collar.
+Two blocks over, a newly freed felon picks roses for his blue collar.

 A back alleyway turns into a confessional for a tired revolutionary, full of blues, rum and other spirits.
-All of them – ordinary sublime people – in a strange world.
+All of them are everyday sublime people – in a strange world.
 They love and break bread across siege engined skylines.
 Sitting opposite of heaven.
-There’s a guiding north star question that Roame walks with throughout her work and that hangs over the heads of prisoners, monks, poets and dealers alike -to whom does the soul belong?
+In Roame’s writing, there’s this north star question that she walks with and that hangs over the heads of prisoners, monks, poets and dealers alike -to whom does the soul belong?

 Few years ago, Roame was standing on the shores of the Baltic.
 Fresh out of her home country.
 Watching the earth haul a cloud across a puddle.
 From there, she began penning the words to her forthcoming debut novel, The Fruit of Bastards (Spring, 2027).